 - 3 tablespoon low-sodium soy sauce or tamari

 - 2 teaspoon ginger, minced or grated

 - 2-3 scallions, sliced thinly, for serving

-- Preheat the oven to 425°F. Slice mushrooms and toss in 1 tbsp sesame oil to coat.
+- Preheat the oven to 425°F. Slice mushrooms and toss in 1 tablespoon sesame oil to coat.
 Transfer to a baking sheet and roast until the mushrooms are tender and the water is evaporated, turning halfway through, 20-25 minutes.

 - Cook the rice according to package directions.

 - Meanwhile, combine the soy sauce, rice vinegar, miso, brown sugar, garlic, ginger, and chili flakes in a small saucepan over medium heat.
 Cook, stirring frequently, until the sugar dissolves and mixture thickens to a glaze.
-If you thicken it too much, add 1 tbsp of water to thin it out.
+If you thicken it too much, add 1 tablespoon of water to thin it out.

-- Trim the woody ends off the broccolini and toss with the remaining 2 tbsp sesame oil and sprinkle with salt on a baking sheet.
+- Trim the woody ends off the broccolini and toss with the remaining 2 tablespoon sesame oil and sprinkle with salt on a baking sheet.